tardis-sn/gsoc/content/ideas.rst

 **Description:** The current framework for testing has been organically grown over the lifetime of TARDIS.
 There are several duplications, inefficencies, and outdated parts that hinder a rapid development of the scientific capabilities of TARDIS.
 In this project, you would work together with the TARDIS team to plan a new more modern testing framework and implement it over the summer.

-**Your first objective if you choose to accept the mission:** Look at the documentation to run the TARDIS documentation (http://tardis-sn.github.io/tardis) with refdata enabled.
+**Your first objective if you choose to accept the mission:** Look at the documentation to run the TARDIS tests (http://tardis-sn.github.io/tardis) with refdata enabled.
 Run them locally on your machine and post the last part of the tests in an issue on the GitHub repository.

 ------------